abhishekdevelops/Learn-PHP-WordPress/README.md

 ## 🚀 Why This Repo Exists

-Even though I already build WordPress websites, I'm deepening my PHP and backend skills to become a full-fledged WordPress developer — capable of building custom themes, plugins, and dynamic solutions from scratch.
+Even though I already built WordPress website, I'm deepening my PHP and backend skills to become a full-fledged WordPress developer — capable of building custom themes, plugins, and dynamic solutions from scratch.

 ---